bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-35-skill-mastery.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life understands that mastery in any skill requires approximately 10,000 hours of deliberate practice, but this investment creates expertise that can serve you and others for a lifetime.</p>
+<p>Joa understands that mastery in any skill requires approximately 10,000 hours of deliberate practice, but this investment creates expertise that can serve you and others for a lifetime.</p>
 </div>

 <div class="verse">